 - Does not want to deal with compliance formalities.

 - Does not have—and doesn’t intend to hire—employees.

 - Will sell products and services that have minimal legal risks associated with them.

 When choosing whether a Sole Proprietorship or other business entity type is ideal for their circumstances, entrepreneurs should consult with lawyers and accounting or tax experts for professional guidance.
 With many legal and tax considerations that can affect liability and financial outcomes, it’s crucial to have a firm understanding of the pluses and minuses before making a decision.
 Every business owner’s situation is different!

-Sole Proprietorship Business Compliance Responsibilities
+Ongoing Business Compliance Responsibilities

 Running a business as a Sole Proprietorship comes with minimal ongoing compliance tasks compared to other business structures.
 Several responsibilities a sole proprietor may need to stay on top of include: